-PNR status of your IRCTC or Indian Railways ticket can be checked easily online on our website.
-Just submit your PNR number in our form and click the button.
-The result will appear in new window showing your current position.
+The PNR status of your IRCTC or Indian Railway ticket can easily be checked on our website.
+Just enter your PNR number and click the button where indicated.
+A new window will appear showing your current status.

-What is PNR status and what it tells me?
+What is PNR status and what does it tell me?

 PNR status is the status of your booking.
-It tells you whether your ticket is confirmed or waitlisted or reserved etc.
+It tells you whether your ticket is confirmed, wait listed, reserved, etc.